 After the sun goes down, be sure to visit Bulevardi Republika and participate in Xhiro.

-It is an Albanian tradition in which the entire city gathers on a boulevard and walks up and down the street chatting with one another.
+Bulevardi Republika with a beautiful pathway full of street lamps It is an Albanian tradition in which the entire city gathers on a boulevard and walks up and down the street chatting with one another.

 Gorica Quarter is located on the slope of Gorica Hill.

-There is a hiking trail behind the quarter that will lead you through the lush green forest and up into an opening with an unrivaled panoramic view of Berat Castle, Mangalem Quarter, and Gorica Quarter.
+Gorica Hill with the view of the city below There is a hiking trail behind the quarter that will lead you through the lush green forest and up into an opening with an unrivaled panoramic view of Berat Castle, Mangalem Quarter, and Gorica Quarter.

-Berat Castle is one of the area's most recognizable landmarks.
+The stunning view of Berat Fortress Castle Berat Castle is one of the area's most recognizable landmarks.
 This Roman-era castle is on a rocky slope on the left side of the Osum River, overlooking Berat.

 The small town of Safranbolu, a UNESCO World Heritage Site, is one of the greatest places to witness well-preserved Ottoman-era buildings and structures.

-Check out what makes this lovely town, dating back to the 13th century, a wonderful vacation for history and architecture fans.
+The Stunning view of Ottoman Houses during daytime Check out what makes this lovely town, dating back to the 13th century, a wonderful vacation for history and architecture fans.

 The town is noted for its ancient architecture and beauty, and it is also known as the "Town of a Thousand Windows" because of the many enormous windows in the old ornamented buildings that overlook the town.